I never had the courage to stick up for myself. An insecure monster delved into my bloodstream and I never had the strength to not feed it.

 Why did this monster appear – I am not so sure.
 Growing up quiet and different certainly did not help.

 I struggled to place myself in school.
-Friends picked on me and my older sister shot negativity right through to my veins.
+Friends picked on me; some best friends shot negativity right through to my veins.

 Rarely do I recall receiving praise.
 I fought hard for attention.
 Nobody could have matched the several times I switched my pencil cases or purchased new stationary.
 To others I was showing off, to me I was begging to be liked.